fieldtrip/website/tutorial/ica_artifact_cleaning.md

 Again you write down the components that represent artifacts.

 Note that due to eye components in MEG look different than eye components in EEG, that is due to the orientation of the MEG channels: on the left side of the head the channels point to the right and on the right side they point to the left, this cause their "polarity" to flip.
 With EEG electrodes all frontal electrodes have the same polarity.
-In combination with the component time series you can figure out which component reflects horozontal movements and which reflects blinks.
+In combination with the component time series you can figure out which component reflects horizontal movements and which reflects blinks.

 ### Identifying bad channels

 Both EEG and MEG give a relatively blurry representation of the physiological activity.
 Components that are very localized in space, i.e., that are only active on a single of very few channels, are not likely to represent physiological sources in the brain or from the heart.
 If you would not have removed the SQUID jumps earlier, those would show up as very localized artifacts.
-EEG eLectrodes that move or that have a sudden change in impedance can also show up as very localized.
+EEG electrodes that move or that have a sudden change in impedance can also show up as very localized.

 If that happens, you can use ft_databrowser on the component time series to identify when the jump or other short-lived artifact lives, you can bark the time window as visual artifact, andusing the output `cfg` of ft_databrowser you can goback and remove that section from the data prior to ICA decomposition (or fill that section with NaNs as we did here).
 Subsequently, you would redo the ICA decomposition and once more check the cpomponent topographies and time series.

 It can also happen that you find one or a few componens that are very localized in space due to the corresponding channels being bad or noisy over a long time segment.
 In that case you will want to reject those channels from your data and to do the ICA decomposition and backprojecting without those channels.
 If many of your participants have bad channels, and/or if those bad channels are very varying over participants, you may want to interpolate those channels using **[ft_channelrepair](/reference/ft_channelrepair)**; this is something you would do _after_ the backprojection of the components to get clean channel-level data, but _prior_ to doing time-locked ERP or frequency/time-frequency analysis.

 With high-density EEG, you may sometimes see very localized muscle twitches, especially over the temporal region but possibly also elsewhere over the scalp.
 These can be less or more frequent, depending on your participant and task.
-Although these are spatially quite compact, they do represent a physiological source and ICA is an appropriate techique to remove them.
+Although these are spatially quite compact, they do represent a physiological source and ICA is an appropriate technique to remove them.

 ### Removing artifactual components